AmanDhimanD/phpmyadmin/README.md

 TABLE Data
 Make notes of the step to create the complete Backend login and registartion page and how login from the backends
+## Use the some model in the PHP project of Software Engineering
 ```

 * Tables in php local host